Omnidirectional domain wall modes protected by fragile topological states

 The first step of the design process consists of modifying the topological SSTK baseline configuration (Fig.~\ref{fig:model}(a)) to induce a transition to a trivial configuration, marked by the closing and reopening of the mid-frequency BG.
 An avenue towards this phase transition is by softening the hinge ligament of the unit cell as explored in~\cite{Azizi_et_all_PhysRevLett_2023}.
 In light of the above-stated mono-material constraint, here we seek an analogous softening effect purely by virtue of geometry.
 To this end, we introduce isolated cuts or clusters of cuts in the neighborhood of the hinges.
-After a few design iterations (see supplemental material (SM),~\ref{sec.1} for details), we eventually land on the bean-shaped hole shown in the inset of Fig.~\ref{fig:model}(b).
-Notably, this addition results in the desired topological band inversion along with a substantial increase in BG width.
+After a few design iterations (supplemental material (SM), \ref{sec.1}), we eventually land on the bean-shaped hole shown in the inset of Fig.~\ref{fig:model}(b).
+Notably, this addition results in the desired topological band inversion along with a substantial increase in BG width (SM.\ref{sec.1}).
 To ensure spectral compatibility between the new trivial (with hole) and the original topological (hole-less) configurations, we modulate their effective mass densities by endowing the unit cells of both configurations with additional holes and we fine tune their relative diameters until the two BGs have comparable width and align in the desired interval of the spectrum.
-The resulting geometries are shown in Fig.~\ref{fig:model}(b) in their stitched configuration, with the trivial phase featuring hinge holes and small density-correcting holes on the left of the DW, and the topological phase featuring intact hinges and large density-correcting holes on the right (see SM,~\ref{sec.3} for complete geometrical details).
+The resulting geometries are shown in Fig.~\ref{fig:model}(b) in their stitched configuration, with the trivial phase featuring hinge holes and small density-correcting holes on the left of the DW, and the topological phase featuring intact hinges and large density-correcting holes on the right.
 The primitive lattice vectors are denoted as $\mathbf{e}_1$ and $\mathbf{e}_2$, with $\mathbf{e}_2$ aligned parallel to the DW, forming a $60^{\circ}$ angle with the horizontal.
-The corresponding band diagrams are shown in Figs.~\ref{fig:model}(c-d), respectively.
-Additionally, we report irreducible representations (irreps) calculated at the high symmetry points (HSPs) of the Brillouin zone (BZ) following the procedure and notation given in the Bilbao crystallography server~\cite{aroyo_et_all_Billcrys_BulgChemCommun_2011,Aroyo_et_all_Billcrys_2006I,Aroyo_et_all_Billcrys_2006II,vergniory_et_all_Billcrys_Phys.Rev.E_2017,elcoro_et_all_Billcrys_Journal_of_Applied_Crystallography_2017} based on the recently developed method of topological quantum chemistry, which classifies all topological states that are protected by spatial symmetries (for further details, refer to~\cite{bradlyn_et_all_TQC_Nat_2017,cano_et_all_TQC_Phys.Rev.B_2018}).
+The corresponding band diagrams are shown in Figs.~\ref{fig:model}(c-d), where we can observe the above-mentioned band inversion at the $\Gamma$ point, whereby the fourth band (highlighted in maroon) appears above and below the shared BG, respectively.
+Additionally, we report irreducible representations (irreps) calculated at the high symmetry points (HSPs) of the Brillouin zone (BZ) following the procedure and notation given in the Bilbao crystallography server~\cite{aroyo_et_all_Billcrys_BulgChemCommun_2011,Aroyo_et_all_Billcrys_2006I,Aroyo_et_all_Billcrys_2006II,vergniory_et_all_Billcrys_Phys.Rev.E_2017,elcoro_et_all_Billcrys_Journal_of_Applied_Crystallography_2017} based on the recently developed method of topological quantum chemistry, which classifies all topological states that are protected by spatial symmetries~\cite{bradlyn_et_all_TQC_Nat_2017,cano_et_all_TQC_Phys.Rev.B_2018}.
 The irreps, which encapsulate the symmetry properties of the eigenmodes at the HSPs, provide a recipe to qualify the topology of isolated bands.
-The 2-dimensional (2D) irrep $\Gamma_3$ and 1D irrep $\Gamma_2$ undergo band inversion from Fig.~\ref{fig:model}(c) to ~\ref{fig:model}(d) resulting in bands $3-4$ having HSP irreps $\Gamma_3-M_1\oplus M_2-K_1\oplus K_2$ in Fig.~\ref{fig:model}(d), which implies these two bands are indeed fragile topological, protected by $C_3$ symmetry~\cite{Song_et_all_fragile_science_2020,Azizi_et_all_PhysRevLett_2023}.
+The two-dimensional (2D) irrep $\Gamma_3$ and 1D irrep $\Gamma_2$ undergo band inversion from the case of Figs.~\ref{fig:model}(c) and ~\ref{fig:model}(d), resulting in bands 3 and 4 for having now HSP irreps $\Gamma_3-M_1\oplus M_2-K_1\oplus K_2$ in Fig.~\ref{fig:model}(d), which implies these two bands are indeed fragile topological, protected by $C_3$ symmetry~\cite{Song_et_all_fragile_science_2020,Azizi_et_all_PhysRevLett_2023}.